Treating Toad Venom Use

 In 2019, a reported 6 million people in the US were using Hallucinogens recreationally.
 Amongst this group, the use of Toad Venom has been increasing in popularity over the past few years.
 Even celebrities, like former professional boxer Mike Tyson, have spoken publicly about their use of the substance.
 However, Toad Venom can be unsafe and harmful to those who use it.
 While research has shown that Hallucinogens are generally not addictive, treatment may be necessary for individuals who have become dependent on the substance.

 Effects Of Toad Venom

 The venom taken from the glands of Sonoran Desert toads is extracted and then dried into a paste which is typically smoked, snorted, or ingested.
 The compound extracted from this gland, 5-Meo-DMT, can also be produced synthetically.
-Users of toad venom have compared the substance to the sensation of dying or reaching nirvana.
+Users of Toad Venom have compared the substance to the sensation of dying or reaching nirvana.
 This can be attributed to the feelings of identity loss, dissolution of ego, euphoria, and mystical significance that are associated with the substance.
-Other psychedelic experiences typically require about 8-hour long sessions.
-On the other hand, toad venom is short acting and effects usually last between 30 and 90 minutes.
+Other Psychedelic experiences typically require about 8-hour sessions.
+On the other hand, Toad Venom is short acting and effects usually last between 30 and 90 minutes.
 Once these effects wear off, users may feel an afterglow effect which could lead to rash life-changing decisions being made.